miquelLlorca/connect10/readme.md

 ---

 ## 📦 Running the Game
+You can get the game in [Itch.io](https://nini-dev.itch.io/connect-10) or alternatively:
 1. Clone this repo
 2. Open the project in **Godot 4.3**
 3. Run the `Main` scene